 (A) How is a family copayment determined?

-(1) Each family with a monthly income of ten per cent or less of the federal poverty level (FPL) shall have a weekly copayment of zero dollars.
+(1) Each family with a monthly income of one hundred per cent or less of the federal poverty level (FPL) shall have a weekly copayment of zero dollars.

-(2) Each family with a monthly income of more than ten per cent of the FPL shall have a weekly copayment based on family size and gross monthly income.
+(2) Each family with a monthly income of more than one hundred per cent of the FPL shall have a weekly copayment based on family size and gross monthly income.

 (c) Round the family's FPL determined in paragraph (A)(4)(b) of this rule up to the next five per cent (for example, one hundred two per cent FPL is rounded to one hundred five per cent FPL).

-(d) Using the FPL determined in paragraph (A)(4)(c) of this rule, multiply by one hundred per cent of the FPL for the corresponding family size to determine the maximum monthly income, rounding to the nearest dollar.
+(d) Using the FPL determined in paragraph (A)(4)(c) of this rule, multiply by one hundred per cent of the FPL for the corresponding family size and divide by twelve, rounding up to the nearest dollar to determine the maximum monthly income.

 The copayment shall be assigned at the time the county agency determines eligibility and the copayment amount shall be in effect for the entire eligibility period unless any of the following occurs: